brainboxdotcc/sporks/README.md

 ## Database

-You should have a database configured with the mysql schemas from the [botnix repository](https://github.com/braindigitalis/botnix).
-This will include discord-specific tables.
+You should have a database configured with the mysql schemas from the mysql-schemas directory. use mysqlimport to import this.

 ## Configuration